WayScience/Cytotoxic-Nuisance-Metadata-Analysis/README.md

 > Diagram protraying taken to conduct this study.

 The objective of this project was to utilize [Pycytominer](https://github.com/cytomining/pycytominer) for generating feature-selected profiles from image-based data, aiming to train a multi-class logistic regression model for predicting cellular injury.

 We obtained the cell-injury dataset from [IDR](https://idr.openmicroscopy.org/webclient/?show=screen-3151) and its corresponding [GitHub repository](https://github.com/IDR/idr0133-dahlin-cellpainting).
+Using [Pycytominer](https://github.com/cytomining/pycytominer), we processed these datasets to prepare them for subsequent model training.
+We trained our model on the cell-injury dataset to predict 15 different types of injuries and our trained model to the JUMP dataset to predict cellular injuries.

+## Data sources

+We obtained the cell-injury dataset from [IDR](https://idr.openmicroscopy.org/webclient/?show=screen-3151) and its corresponding [GitHub repository](https://github.com/IDR/idr0133-dahlin-cellpainting).
 Using Pycytominer, we processed these datasets to prepare them for subsequent model training.
 We trained our model on the cell-injury dataset to predict 15 different types of injuries and our trained model to the JUMP dataset to predict cellular injuries.

-## Data sources

 | Data Source | Description |
 |-------------|-------------|
 | [IDR repository](https://github.com/IDR/idr0133-dahlin-cellpainting/tree/main/screenA) | Repository containing annotated screen data |